protolambda/zcli/README.md

   genesis     Generate a genesis state
       mock        Generate a genesis state from a predefined set of keys

+  keys        Generate and process keys
+      generate    Generate a list of keys
+      shard       Shard (split) a YAML list of keys into ranges.
+Specify sizes as arguments.

   transition  Run a state-transition
       blocks      Process blocks on the pre-state to get a post-state slots       Process empty slots on the pre-state to get a post-state